fmitchell/jTweet-oauth/README.md

 # jQuery Twitter Plugin with OAuth support #

 ## TODO ##
-1. Cacheing, look into html5 local storage.
-Will need modernizr for this
-2. Update html and provide base css style
+1. Update html and provide base css style
-3. Default php variables
+2. Default php variables
-4. Split twitter app keys into config.php file, include config.php into oAuth.php
-5. Remove extraneaous files from twitteroauth

 ## Usage ##
 For this plugin to work with Twitter's 1.1 api you first need to setup OAuth.
 Luckily there is an excellent plugin called twitteroauth which will take care of this for us.